aruneshpa/aruneshpa.github.io/_posts/2023-09-23-golang-ide-setup-in-emacs.md

 ---
-title:  "Beginners Emacs Configuration: Getting Started"
+title:  "Configuring Emacs as a Golang IDE"
 subtitle: "In this post, we will configure Emacs as a fully functional Golang IDE"
-tags: [emacs, technology, editor]
+tags: [technology, emacs, editor]
 ---

 Hello and welcome to another post about Emacs.
 In this post, we will try to set up a functional development environment in Emacs with minimal configuration.
 I will explain each configuration option briefly as we go along, but I will also drop links to the detailed documentation so you can read it in detail.
 If you are new to Emacs, please check out the previous post on how to run Emacs with a basic configuration.